AppsFlyer/aerospike-clj/doc/tutorial.md

 #### Querying
 Querying is only possible (read: easy) via the asynchronous APIs of the client.
-`aerospike-clj` also converts the callback model of the underlying APIs to a future based model (using [`promesa`](https://github.com/funcool/promesa)).
+`aerospike-clj` converts the callback model of the underlying APIs to a `java.util.concurrent.CompletableFuture` based model.
 This allows users to configure additional logic to happen when the response returns.
 But first, let's see a simple query:
 ```clojure
 user=> (require '[aerospike-clj.protocols :as pt])
 nil